jyotikasharma12/DS2020-Final-Project/README.md

 4. How does sex influence body size?
-Are male penguins consistently larger than female penguins across all species, and does this vary in strength across difference species?
+Are male penguins consistently larger than female penguins across all species, and does this vary in strength across different species?

 5. Does the island a penguins inhabits affect its body measurements?
     Are physical differences across islands still present even after